codygt3/about-me-html/README.md

-# hello-world-test
+# WEEK 1 HTML INTRO

-## Simple Website Tutorial
+## About you page!

-Welcome to the Simple Website Tutorial!
-This guide will walk you through the steps to create a basic website using HTML, CSS, and JavaScript.
+Welcome to week one!
+We will introduce the basics of HTML and a little preview of CSS.

 ## Table of Contents